-Most Neglected Child Behavior Disorders Which Need Immediate Attention
+Behavioural Disorders in Kids Which Need Immediate Attention

-1 in 5 kids have a mental illness.
+- 1 in 5 kids has a mental illness.

-We understand that these figures might be frightening for you if you are a parent, but it’s important to address them in order to make them better.
-There are ways in which we can deal with these facts and have a positive outlook.
+We understand that these figures might be frightening for you if you are a parent, but it’s essential to address them.

-“The most important part of treatment for a child’s disruptive behavior disorder are Parents.
-The most effective interventions we’ve seen are parent-based.”, says Eugene d’Angelo, PhD, chief of Children’s Division of Psychology.
+“The most important part of treatment for a child’s disruptive behavioural disorders is Parents.
+The most effective interventions we’ve seen are parent-based.”, says Eugene D’Angelo, PhD, chief of Children’s Division of Psychology.

 Attention Deficit Hyperactivity Disorder (ADHD)